JustLazzy/justlazzy.github.io/docs/paid-scripts/jl-motel/index.md

 ---
 id: jl-motel
 title: 🏨 JL Motel
-description: A Motel script for QBCore
+description: A Motel script for ESX and QBCore
 ---

 ## Feature: